deleeuwblue/deleeuwblue.github.io/_posts/2025-7-31-watsonx-Orchestrate-Introduction.md

 * Deterministic - A human defined flow sequences the tools and activities required using repeatable logic to fulfil a user’s request more predictably.

 watsonx Orchestrate provides a low-code approach to defining agents.
-It is complimented by an Agent Development Toolkit (ADK) which is more developer focused, see blog [watsonx Orchestrate Agent Development Toolkit](https://deleeuw.me.uk/posts/watsonx-Orchestrate-Agent-Development-Toolkit/)
+It is complimented by an Agent Development Kit (ADK) which is more developer focused, see blog [watsonx Orchestrate Agent Development Kit](https://deleeuw.me.uk/posts/watsonx-Orchestrate-Agent-Development-Toolkit/)

 ## The Anatomy of an Agent